Vrbo Arbitrage: An Accounting Guide for QuickBooks

 Set Invoice Customer & Class Categories

 The best way to manage your guests in QuickBooks is by creating a general customer in QuickBooks for these transactions, we recommend calling it “Vrbo Guests”.
-However, if you prefer, you can set the guest as the customer in Bnbtally (by Tallylytics).
+However, if you prefer, you can set the guest as the customer in Bnbtally.
 In such case we’ll create each guest as a customer in QuickBooks and will set them as the customer of the invoice for each reservation.

 If you have more than one listing, you’ll also want to create a class category for each listing in QuickBooks, many users will literally name the class category using the address of the listing.
 Then we recommend to place each listing class category under a parent class category called “Arbitrage”.
 Click below to see an example: